JangGeunSong/webApp_node/README.md

 4/10 ---> I will check briefly some technique link to DB another repo and comeback.

-This repo will be rebuild
+This repo will be rebuild.
+REST API will learn